ThePhD/sol2/README.md

 ## Creating a single header

-For maximum ease of use, a script called `single.py` is provided.
+Check the releases tab on github for a provided single header file for maximum ease of use.
+A script called `single.py` is provided in the repository if there's some bleeding edge change that hasn't been published on the releases page.
 You can run this script to create a single file version of the library so you can only include that part of it.
 Check `single.py --help` for more info.

 ## Features